 changelogs in SQL Format

-As of Liquibase 2.0, Liquibase includes support for “plain SQL” changelog files.
-These changelog may be included from XML changelog and may contain arbitrary SQL statements.
+The changelog files may contain arbitrary SQL statements.
 The statements are converted to custom_sql Change Types.

 Formatted SQL files use comments to provide Liquibase with metadata.
 Each SQL file must begin with the following comment: